methodicalcloud/methodicalcloud-site/content/blog/what-im-not-automating-yet.md

 ### 2. CyberVault Code Sync & Pipelines

-The urge to wire it all up is strong—but that doesn’t mean it’s wise.
+The urge to wire it all up is strong, but that doesn’t mean it’s wise.
 This environment is highly sensitive, with hardware not even fully deployed.
 Instead of overengineering a brittle pipeline, I’m focusing on:

 - Modular code
 - Manual transfers where needed